TheRealOwenRees/pgn2tex/README.md

 # Limitations
 At present the following limitations / issues exist:
-- nested variations have a maximum depth of 3.
-This is currently written in nested hell, but will be rewritten recusively once I can figure out how to correctly place the variation parenthesis
 - comments are only shown if they are after the move
 - variation comments are not shown

 These issues are a priority for future versions.

 ## Contributing
-Yes please.
 Contributions are always welcome.
-Please work from the `develop` branch.
+Please see the [contribution guidelines](https://github.com/TheRealOwenRees/pgn2tex/blob/main/CONTRIBUTING.md).

-Please open an issue to discuss.

 ## License
 [GPL-3.0](https://choosealicense.com/licenses/gpl-3.0/)